SassDoc/generator-sassdoc-theme/README.md

 * `--init`

-  Force to prompt question and re-initialize .yo-rc.json.
+  Force to prompt question and re-initialize `.yo-rc.json`

 * `--skip-install`

-  Skips the automatic execution of `bower` and `npm` after scaffolding has finished.
+  Skips the automatic execution of `npm` after scaffolding has finished.

 * `--theme-engine=[engine]`